-Ultimately, the patient must live with the procedure so it is imperative that an informed choice is made.
+It is ultimately the patient who must live with the procedure, hence it is imperative that an informed choice is made.
 Most of the fears and concerns that patients express are related to the surgery itself.
-In modern bariatric surgery all procedures are done by laparoscopy or keyhole technique with a typical hospital stay of 1-2 days.
-Adverse event rates in experienced centres are below five percent.23 Pain and general side effects of surgery are similar to other GI procedures such as appendectomy and cholecystectomy.
-Newer alternatives such as the Elipse balloon and endoscopic sleeve gastroplasty are appealing because they are even less invasive and can be done on an outpatient basis.
+In modern bariatric surgery, all procedures are done by laparoscopy or keyhole technique with a typical hospital stay of 1-2 days.
+Adverse event rates in experienced centres are below 5 percent.24 Pain and general side effects of surgery are similar to that of other GI procedures such as appendectomy and cholecystectomy.
+Newer alternatives such as the Elipse balloon and endoscopic sleeve gastroplasty are appealing because they are even less invasive, are reversible, and can be done on an outpatient basis.

-Pure gastric restrictive procedures rarely bear any long term nutritional risk, although women may be at risk for iron deficiency.
-It is different for gastric bypass procedures where vitamin and mineral supplementation must continue lifelong.24 This is usually acceptable to a patient who has been on treatment for diabetes, hypertension, etc. because they will feel that they are swapping out their medications for supplements.
+Pure gastric restrictive procedures rarely bear any longterm nutritional risk, although women may be at risk of iron deficiency.
+It is different for gastric bypass procedures where vitamin and mineral supplementation must continue throughout the patient's life.25 This is usually acceptable to a patient who has been on treatment for diabetes, hypertension, etc because they will be swapping out their medications for supplements.

-In Singapore, bariatric surgery is regarded as a medical treatment for obesity if the body mass index is >32.5 kg/m2, if related medical or physical comorbidities are present.25 Medisave may be used for reimbursement and many of the integrated shield plans have permitted the inclusion of these conditions, particularly type 2 diabetes mellitus, fatty liver, polycystic ovarian syndrome, metabolic syndrome and obstructive sleep apnoea, among their approved indications for bariatric surgery.
+In Singapore, bariatric surgery is regarded as a medical treatment for obesity if the body mass index is $>32.5 \text{ kg/m}^2$ and if related medical and physical comorbidities are present.26 Medisave may be used for reimbursement and many of the integrated shield plans have permitted the inclusion of these conditions, with type 2 diabetes mellitus, fatty liver, polycystic ovarian syndrome, metabolic syndrome, and obstructive sleep apnoea in particular among their approved indications for bariatric surgery.